Coryf65/Python-Basics/README.md

 ```#for code comments```

-- Blocks do not define Scope in Python
+- Blocks do not define Scope, Functions Do
 - Python does not have switch/case statements
 - All functions have a return value, they default to None
 - self is used to reference the object itself